Boulder08/chunknorris/README.md

 **SVT-AV1 binaries to use with this script**: https://discord.gg/rV6j9fJ4 -> #software
 - if you use svt-av1 to encode, you must use the latest psy binaries with the variance boost patch (at least v6.0)

-**NOTE: x265 tends to be flaky, depending on your Avisynth script.
-Consider it experimental!
-Also Dolby Vision mode for HEVC is not supported at the moment, since there are tools to inject the RPU file afterwards to the stream.
-It's planned for a future version.**

 ---